KietNhiTran/kietnhitran.github.io/_posts/2022-12-09-azure-cost-optimization-in-action.md

 - There are four different tiers in Azure storage account.
 You might be surprised how much you can save when you organize data into tiers when workload has a lot of blob data.
 So, take action like:
     - Check unmodified blob for a long time then move it to lower cost tier.
 You can do this via setting up blob inventory report for observation and then take action
     - If you know your data access frequency, use data lifecycle management to move blob data between tiers.
     - Azure offers the ability to boost disk storage IOPS and MB/s performance.
-Consider using disk bursting for some scenarios such as improve startup times, handle batch jobs, traffic spikes https://docs.microsoft.com/azure/virtual-machines/disk-bursting
+Consider using disk bursting for some scenarios such as improve startup times, handle batch jobs, traffic spikes, [Azure VM disk bursting](https://docs.microsoft.com/azure/virtual-machines/disk-bursting)

 ### Network cost optimization
 - Check for cross region data transfer cost and consider if that is something you should act on.